 In the game Rune Factory Oceans (known as "Rune Factory: Tides of Distiny" in the West), you start the game as the male protagonist Aden but have the choice of switching to the female protagonist Sonja once you've restored her body.
 Sonja will inherit all of Adel's skills with the exception of cooking, which will automatically be bumped up to 40 if Aden had any less than that.

-Sakura in Fate/stay night learned to cook to appeal to Shirou.
+Sakura learned to cook to appeal to Shirou.
 One of her primary goals seems to be to outdo him at cooking and she gets a little antsy if she fails.
-Her unpleasant backstory drove away most of her feminine traits.
-And also most of her human ones....
+Her unpleasant backstory drove away most of her feminine traits, and also most of her human ones....
 But she's (a bit) better by the time the story starts.
-Except in Heaven's Feel where those quick flashes of insecurity or jealousy she had in the previous two routes, coupled with the shards of the corrupted Grail that Zouken's implanted into her cause her to go insane (eventually).
+Except in Heaven's Feel where those quick flashes of insecurity or jealousy she had in the previous two routes, coupled with the shards of the corrupted Grail that Zouken's implanted into her, cause her to go insane (eventually).
 She recovered, fortunately.

-Saber could count as a type 2 since she takes the cake in terms of being successful in a "man's world" in addition to being one of the powerful character in the series.
+Saber takes the cake in terms of being successful in a "man's world" in addition to being one of the powerful character in the series.
 It makes sense that she's doesn't know how cook, in fact it would be more strange if she did know how to.
 As such she depends on Shirou to cook for her, made more noticeable by the fact that she's a Big Eater.